Notice to Customers Regarding RTT and TTY

 How does the Kentucky Relay work?

-Simply dial 711 or the toll-free number listed to connect with Kentucky Relay.
+Simply dial 711 to connect with Kentucky Relay.
 A qualified Communication Assistant (CA) will ask for the area code and the number of the person you wish to call and begin the relay call.
 Generally, the CA will voice the typed message from the text telephone (TTY) user to you.
-The CA then relays your voiced message repsonse by typing it to the TTY user.
+The CA then relays your voiced message response by typing it to the TTY user.

 Captioned Telephone is ideal and available for individuals with hearing loss that can speak for themselves.
 A captioned telephone works like any other telephone with one essential difference: it allows users to listen to their phone conversations while reading captions of what's being said to them.